-Help can be in the form of finding the nearest adult, or by calling for medical help by using 9-1-1.
+Help can be in the form of finding the nearest adult, or by using a phone to call for emergency medical help.
 Let your child know an adult will pick up and walk them through what they need to do.
 Teach them to keep a clear head and take note of where they are.
 If someone is seriously injured, this information is invaluable to getting help.

 Callers are usually asked to provide their name, address, the name of the nearest cross street, and their telephone number.

 Do not rely on the fact that the number called from will automatically show up on the dispatcher's screen.
-Unless an area has enhanced 9-1-1, this does not happen.
+This does not always happen.
 Emergency calls from cellular phones may not show the location of the caller either.
 Write your cellular phone number in a notebook and put the notebook in the glove compartment.
 Instruct your child to provide that number to medical emergency personnel only.

 The caller is then asked questions about the condition of the victim.
-The child should never guess at an answer and should ask the dispatcher to explain any questions that he does not understand.
+The child should never guess at an answer and should ask the dispatcher to explain any questions that cause confusion.
 The youngster should follow the emergency operator's instructions, and should never touch, move, or cover a victim, unless it is absolutely necessary to remove the victim from danger.

-If someone other than the victim is with the child, the child may be asked to dial 9-1-1 or go away from the accident site to signal emergency personnel.
+If someone other than the victim is with the child, the child may be asked to dial for emergency help or go away from the accident site to signal emergency personnel.
 Children must be taught not to go out into the street where they will be in the path of emergency personnel.

 Children with medical conditions such as diabetes or severe food allergies should know about their conditions and be able to name any medications they take.

-If a child feels he is to blame for an accident, his natural instinct may be to run away.
+If a child feels to blame for an accident, the natural instinct may be to run away.
 Running away can make things worse.
 If the accident was a mistake that may have caused the accident, sticking around to help out will make things better.

 Steve works out of a communication center which handles 1,250 calls per day.
 He says that it is important to teach children that emergency calls cost nothing from public telephones.
 Children who are lost or are being followed, or who find themselves in a situation that scares them or does not feel right, can call for help, even if they have no money.